-In this, our second to last month of the year, we look at great crime fiction.
+In this article, we look at great crime fiction.
 We reviewed the most reputable sites to cultivate our list: The Telegraph, The Guardian, and Goodreads.
 In no particular order, here are the top 25 crime books of all time.

 1. The Hound of the Baskervilles by Arthur Conan Doyle